Receivables turnover ratio

 The formula of receivables turnover ratio is given below:

-Average receivables in denominator part of the formula are equal to opening receivables balance plus closing receivables balance divided by two.
-If the opening receivables’ balance is not given in the question, the closing balance of receivables should be used as denominator.
-For the purpose of receivables turnover ratio, the students should bear in mind that opening and closing balances of receivables include the balances of both accounts receivable as well as the balances of all valid notes receivable that the entity holds at the beginning and end of the period.
-Let’s exemplify the calculation of receivables turnover ratio.
+In denominator part of the formula, the average receivables are equal to opening receivables balance plus closing receivables balance divided by two.
+If the opening balance is not given in the question, the closing balance should be used as denominator.
+For the purpose of receivables turnover ratio, students should bear in mind that opening and closing balances of receivables include the balances of both accounts receivable as well as the balances of all valid notes receivable that the entity holds at the start and end of the period.
+Let’s exemplify the calculation below.

 Example

-The selected data about sales and receivables from the opening and closing balances of Maria Trading Company is provided below:
+The selected data about sales and receivables of Maria Trading Company is provided below:

 Solution: